AdeilnAcinrst/pypgoutput/README.md

 * Replication messages are consumed via psycopg2's replication connection. <https://www.psycopg.org/docs/extras.html#replication-support-objects>
 * The binary messages from pgoutput logical decoding are parsed in the `decoders.py` module.
 * Parsed messages are converted to change events and yieled from the `LogicalReplicationReader`
-* Change events are nested Pydantic models where the tuple data (before/after) schema is dynamically generated depending on the table being processed.
+* Change events are nested dict models where the tuple data (before/after) schema is dynamically generated depending on the table being processed.

 ## Example